Best homeowners insurance in Michigan in 2022

 What is the cheapest homeowners insurance in Michigan?

-How much you pay for homeowners insurance depends on a lot of factors, including the company you choose, the coverage types and levels you purchase, the discounts you qualify for, your claims history, the age of your home and the condition of your roof, among others.
+How much you pay for homeowners insurance depends on a lot of individual factors, including the company you choose, the coverage types and levels you purchase, the discounts you qualify for, your claims history, the age of your home and the condition of your roof, among others.
 Getting quotes from several of the cheapest homeowners insurance companies might help you find a company that offers the coverage you need for a low average price.
-Just keep in mind that getting cheap coverage doesn’t necessarily mean you are getting the coverage you need.
-Reviewing your needs with an agent can be a helpful step when buying insurance.
+Just keep in mind that getting cheap coverage doesn’t necessarily mean you are getting the coverage you need to be financially protected from losses.
+Reviewing your needs with a local insurance agent can be a helpful step when buying home insurance coverage.

 How do I get homeowners insurance in Michigan?

-To get a homeowners policy, you first need to get quotes.
-You can do this online, by phone or in a local agency depending on the homeowners insurance company you are contacting.
-You will need some information about your home, like the year it was built, how old the roof is and details about any custom features or finishes.
-Once you want to proceed with a quote, you may have to sign an application and make at least one month’s payment, unless your insurance is paid from an escrow account.
+To get a homeowners policy, you should obtain several quotes to compare prices.
+You can do this online with most major insurers or quote comparison sites, by phone or in a local exclusive or independent agency depending on the homeowners insurance company you are contacting.
+You will need some basic information about your home, like the year it was built, square footage, how old the roof is and details about any custom features or finishes.
+Once you agree to proceed with a quote, you may have to sign an application and make at least one month’s premium payment, unless your insurance is paid from an escrow account managed by your mortgage lender.

 How much insurance do I need?

-The level of home insurance coverage you buy is unique to your circumstances.
-If you have a mortgage or home loan, you will likely need to buy at least enough dwelling coverage to pay off the loan if your home is destroyed.
-However, you will probably want coverage up to its full replacement value, meaning that if it is destroyed completely, you will have enough to rebuild it entirely.
+The level of home insurance coverage you buy is unique to your home and financial circumstances.
+Though it may cost more, buying dwelling coverage for the full replacement value of the home provides financial peace of mind that you will have enough to rebuild it entirely with current construction costs in mind in the event of a catastrophic loss.
 You should also consider your liability exposure.
-If you have a swing set, pool, dog or host guests often, you may want to purchase a higher amount.
-Working with an agent could help you choose the coverages that are best for your situation.
+If you have a swing set, pool, dog or host guests often, you may want to purchase a higher amount for further financial protection, including a personal umbrella policy, which provides a second layer of liability protection.
+Working with an agent could help you choose the coverage options that are best for your situation.

 What does homeowners insurance cover?

 Coverage depends on what kind of policy you have.
 There are several different homeowners insurance policy forms and each has different scenarios that are covered on a standard policy.
-In general, things like fire, wind, hail, explosions, smoke, theft and vandalism are covered, but each policy form is slightly different in what it covers and excludes.
-You can also add endorsements to your policy that could increase your coverage.
+Typically, hazards like fire, wind, hail, explosions, smoke, theft and vandalism are covered, but each policy form can be slightly different in what it covers and excludes.
+Standard policies also typically include loss of use which provides coverage for temporary housing if your home is uninhabitable due to a covered loss.
+You can also add endorsements to your policy that could increase your coverage, such as water backup and ID theft protection.

-Homeowners insurance is designed to cover damage that is both sudden and accidental, but the best way to know what your policy covers is to talk to your agent.
+Homeowners insurance is designed to cover damage that is both sudden and accidental, but the best way to know what your policy covers is to talk to your local insurance agent.

 - Coverage A, Dwelling: $250,000